 Peers and Godley explain the fascinating process behind creating the largest piece of spider silk cloth in the world in a 7-minute video about the display.
 You can see how "millions of spiders and thousands of hours" created the fabric.
 Peers and Godley began working with female golden silk orb spiders in Madagascar in 2004, inspired by 19th century accounts of artists attempting to form fabric from spider silk.

 An 80-page booklet describing the spider-silk cloth process is also available at the V&A website.
 If you have the opportunity to visit the V&A, "Golden Spider Silk" is on display in Room 17a through June 5, 2012.
 Admission is free.

-Posted on Feb 10th, 2012 in design, fabric, videos, golden spider silk, V&A spider silk exhibit, spider silk cape, spider silk fabric
+Posted on in design, fabric, All Videos, golden spider silk, V&A spider silk exhibit, spider silk cape, spider silk fabric